groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/basic-usage/delete-signatures-from-documents/delete-signatures-of-the-certain-type.md

         - name: Delete all signatures of specific type presented in document
           text: Invoke Delete method passing type of signatures to be deleted.
 ---
+## Overview
 [**GroupDocs.Signature**](https://products.groupdocs.com/signature/net) provides overloaded [Delete](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature/delete) method that accepts one [SignatureType](https://reference.groupdocs.com/signature/net/groupdocs.signature.domain/signaturetype) or list of them.
 Please be aware that this method modifies the same document that was passed to constructor of the [Signature](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature) class.
+## How to delete signature by specific type from the document
 Here are the steps to delete signature by specific type from the document with GroupDocs.Signature:

 * Create new instance of [Signature](https://reference.groupdocs.com/signature/net/groupdocs.signature/signature) class and pass source document path or its stream as a constructor parameter;